-Gain (Loss) Recognized in OCI eclassified to Income Year Ended December 31, Location of Gain Reclassified Year Ended De cember 31, Instrument 2024 2023 from AOCL into Income 2024 2023 Forward starting interest swap - Interest and other expenses, net 0.3 0.3
+Gain (Loss) R Year Ended December 31, Location of Gain Reclassified Year Ended De cember 31, Instrument nt 2024 2023 from AOCL into Income 2024 2023 Forward starting interest swap Interest and other expenses, net 0.3 0.3

 We expect the net amount of pre-tax derivative gains and losses included in AOCL on December 31, 2024 to be reclassified into earnings over the next 12 months will not be significant.
 The actual amount that will be reclassified to earnings will vary due to future currency exchange rates.